BUDENY/Shopify-Live-Sales-Tracker/README.md

 - Automatically detect a whole cart and put everything into one embed
 - Last 24 hours stats

-# Contact:

-- Discord: doener#6969
-- Twitter: doener2323
-- If I don't reply on these platforms, you can just open an issue here.

 ## License:

 By downloading this, you agree to the Commons Clause license and that you're not allowed to sell this repository or any code from this repository.
 For more info see https://commonsclause.com/.